brhamon/astro/README.md

 * sidereal_time units bug
 * ephem_close does not reset the EPHFILE pointer

-This project leverages the general purpose planet ephemeris file DE430, published 15-Aug-2013 by the National Aeronautics and Space Administration (NASA) Jet Propulsion Laboratory (JPL).
+This project uses the general purpose planet ephemeris file DE430, published 15-Aug-2013 by the National Aeronautics and Space Administration (NASA) Jet Propulsion Laboratory (JPL).
 Following the instructions below, you will download the text files that make up DE430, along with Fortran